belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Threat Modeling 01:00
 --------

-:red_circle: `DPL` Indeed.
-Security is continuous process, touch any and all levels

-:large_blue_circle: `RPE` Yes, so how to deal with such a large scope?

 :red_circle: `DPL` There are solutions for that, one of them being Threat Modelling from M$ and OWASP.

 :large_blue_circle: `RPE` Ok, it sounds nice to have on a resume.
 And probably cool to brag during interview, or with people over a beer, but is it more than just some usual BS ?
 What does it do for you ?